Healthdirect Free Australian health advice you can count on.

 What are my palliative care choices?

 It is important to understand what palliative care can offer and the range of services available.
-This will allow you to make better decisions about what kind of care is suitable, where to have it, and when to make a change.
+This will allow you to make better decisions about what kind of care is most suitable for you, where to have it and when to make a change.

 ASK YOUR DOCTOR — Preparing for an appointment?
 Use the Question Builder for general tips on what to ask your GP or specialist.